-Water - 6 kl free
+- Water 6 kl free

-Electricity - 50 kwh free
+- Electricity 50 kwh free

-Refuse - 100% of monthly cost free.
+- Refuse 100% of monthly cost free.

-Sanitation - 100% of monthly cost free

-Property Rates- 100% of assessed rates.
+- Sanitation 100% of monthly cost free - Property Rates- 100% of assessed rates.

 All budget related policies have been reviewed and workshopped with top management.
 The policies were workshopped with councillors.
-The policies were also be subjected to public participation.
+The policies will also be subjected to public participation.
 There are no significant changes to the policies, and the minor changes will be presented to council before final approval of this budget.

-5.4 Operating Revenue Framework
+1.4 Operating Revenue Framework